coder/deploy-code-server/guides/railway.md

 1. (Optional): [Configure rclone](https://github.com/cdr/deploy-code-server/tree/main/deploy-container#-persist-your-filesystem-with-rclone) so that you can save your VS Code config and files without commiting

 See the [deploy-container README](../deploy-container) for other config vars for your environment.
+These variables, such as your password, can be managed in the "Variables" section of your project in railway.

 ---